how to test that an Exception is raised

 31 {'key': 'value'}

-• when I try to get the value for a key that is in the dictionary
+• when I try to get the value of a key that is in the dictionary

 30 def test_catching_key_error_in_tests(self):